Skip to content

 TaylorMade Qi4D Max Driver Specs & Features

-The Qi4D Max driver is the most forgiving of the trio of options and best suited to handicap golfers looking to find more fairways.
+The Qi4D Max driver is the most forgiving of the four options and best suited to handicap golfers looking to find more fairways.

 It has been designed with a more rounded head shape than the other two models and provides the most stable launch and high MOI characteristics of the series.

-The successor to the Qi35 Max has a carbon crown, carbon face and also features the Thru-Slot Speed Pocket positioned behind the face to provide consistent ball speeds from strikes low on the face.
+The successor to the Qi35 Max also features the Speed Pocket positioned behind the face to provide consistent ball speeds from strikes low on the face.

 The Qi4D Max driver is available in 9 degrees, 10.5 degrees and 12 degrees and can be adjusted by four degrees (two degrees up and down).